42-AI/Elegant-Elegans/README.md

 ```
 PATH represents the path to the directory containing at least 100 .tiff images and a metadata.txt file.
 OUTPUT is the name of the video output.
 FORMAT is the desired output format : .mp4 or .avi.
-Exemple:
+Exemple :
 ```bash
 python -m converter --path img/ --output video01 -f mp4
 ```